awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 Amazon EKS doesn't automatically update Amazon EBS CSI for your cluster when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update Amazon EBS CSI on an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

-**Important**
-Update your cluster and nodes to a new Kubernetes minor version before you update Amazon EBS CSI to the same minor version\.

 ------
 #### [ eksctl ]